This is where the locals go. It’s the authentic essence of Boulder, condensed into 15,000 square feet.

 You’ll find craft beer, local food, local bands and locals from all backgrounds, from students to retirees, business-people to lovers, bikers to dogs to kids.
 It’s like the founders managed to bottle up Boulder, Noah’s Ark style, one by one, and magically bring everyone together under one roof.
 Er, and the open sky, too.

 It might not be your standard tourist destination when you head to Boulder, but even if you only have one day in town, make it a point to visit the Rayback Collective, if you want to experience Boulder like a local.

 The indoor-outdoor Rayback Collective is Boulder’s first food truck park, featuring an ever-rotating variety of four or so food trucks for lunch and dinner, as well as a permanent indoor bar with tons of craft taps.
 The main constant at the Rayback Collective is that it’s always changing: the food, the live music and even the flexible layout is designed to shuffle around to accommodate different events.

-Coming soon: a coffee bar to allow for early hours and a full bar for craft cocktails.
+There’s a coffee bar to allow for early hours and a full bar for craft cocktails later in the day.